Annex-Engineering/Annex-Engineering_User_Mods/Extruders/Sherpa_Mini/Toolheads/Churls-Stiffy_E3/README.md

 - 6X Heatset Inserts (3x5x4mm)

 **Optional**
+- 60W or greater heater cartridge (the increased cooling can overwelm the stock 40W heater when printing at 15mm^3/s, 220C, 100% fan)
 - [QuickDraw](https://github.com/Annex-Engineering/Quickdraw_Probe)
 	- Print, assemble, and install Quickdraw, dock, and holder (see [CAD](./CAD/Stiffy.EASM))
 		- Set the X position of dock between the X home position and the bed with the opening facing left.
 There should be about 2mm between the bed and the back of the dock.